 PUPIL

 Category A infringements Possible Sanctions:

-Use of non-educational sites during lessons Unauthorised use of email Unauthorised use of mobile phone (or other new technologies) in lessons e.g. to send texts to friends Use of unauthorised instant messaging / social networking sites Category B infringements Continued use of non-educational sites during lessons after being warned Continued unauthorised use of email after being warned Continued unauthorised use of mobile phone (or other new technologies) after being warned Continued use of unauthorised instant messaging / chatrooms, social networking sites, NewsGroups Use of File sharing software e.g. Napster, Vanbasco, BitTorrent, LiveWire, etc. Trying to buy items over online Accidentally corrupting or destroying others' data without notifying a member of staff of it Accidentally accessing offensive material and not logging off or notifying a member of staff of it Refer to class teacher / tutor Escalate to: Senior Manager / Online-Safety Coordinator Possible Sanctions: Refer to Class teacher/ Head of Department / Year tutor / Online-Safety Coordinator Escalate to: removal of Internet access rights for a period / removal of phone until end of day / contact with parent]
+Use of non-educational sites during lessons Unauthorised use of email Unauthorised use of mobile phone (or other new technologies) in lessons e.g. to send texts to friends Use of unauthorised instant messaging / social networking sites Category B infringements Continued use of non-educational sites during lessons after being warned Continued unauthorised use of email after being warned Continued unauthorised use of mobile phone (or other new technologies) after being warned Continued use of unauthorised use of mobile phone (or other new technologies) after being warned Continued use of unauthorised instant messaging / chatrooms, social networking sites, NewsGroups Use of File sharing software e.g. Napster, Vanbasco, BitTorrent, LiveWire, etc. Trying to buy items over online Accidentally corrupting or destroying others' data without notifying a member of staff of it Accidentally accessing offensive material and not logging off or notifying a member of staff of it Refer to class teacher / tutor Escalate to: Senior Manager / Online-Safety Coordinator Possible Sanctions: Refer to Class teacher/ Head of Department / Year tutor / Online- Safety Coordinator Escalate to: removal of Internet access rights for a period / removal of phone until end of day / contact with parent]

 Category C infringements Possible Sanctions:

-- Deliberately corrupting or destroying someone's data, violating privacy of others or posts inappropriate messages, videos or images on a social networking site. - Sending an email or MSN message that is regarded as harassment or of a bullying nature (one-off) - Trying to access offensive or pornographic material (oneoff) - Purchasing or ordering of items online - Transmission of commercial or advertising material - Continued sending of emails or MSN messages regarded as harassment or of a bullying nature after being warned - Deliberately creating accessing, downloading or disseminating any material deemed offensive, obscene, defamatory, racist, homophobic or violent - Receipt or transmission of material that infringes the copyright of another person or infringes the conditions of the Data Protection Act, revised 1988 - Bringing the school name into disrepute
+• Deliberately corrupting or destroying someone's data, violating privacy of others or posts inappropriate messages, videos or images on a social networking site.
+Sending an email or MSN message that is regarded as • Refer to Class teacher / Year Tutor / Online-Safety Coordinator / Principal / removal of Internet and/or Learning Platform access rights for a period • harassment or of a bullying nature (one-off) Trying to access offensive or pornographic material (one- • Escalate to: - off) • contact with parents / removal of equipment • Purchasing or ordering of items online Transmission of commercial or advertising material • • Continued sending of emails or MSN messages regarded as harassment or of a bullying nature after being warned • • Deliberately creating accessing, downloading or disseminating any material deemed offensive, obscene, • Ensure appropriate technical support filters the site defamatory, racist, homophobic or violent • Refer to Principal / Contact with • Receipt or transmission of material that infringes the copyright of another person or infringes the conditions of the Data Protection Act, revised 1988 • parents Other possible safeguarding actions: • Bringing the school name into disrepute • Secure and preserve any evidence • Inform the sender's e-mail service provider. • Liaise with relevant service providers/ instigators of the offending material to remove • Report to Police / CEOP where child abuse or illegal activity is suspected